4 Growth Strategies Companies Use to Win

 - Channel Diversification: This option has you reaching customers in brand new ways.
 For example, maybe right now, you only market your UV phone cleaners in brick-and-mortar locations.
 Using this growth strategy, though, you might start selling your products online and reaching a very different audience.
 If you already market online, you can further diversify by engaging with social media influencers to help reach that audience.

-These four basic corporate growth strategies can help you expand your reach, but there’s much to consider before undertaking any of them.
+These four basic sustainable business growth strategies can help you expand your reach, but there’s much to consider before undertaking any of them.

 No single growth strategy follows a specific formula, so working with a business coach can help you develop your chosen growth strategy for your company.